Anne of Denmark: An English estate and income for the Queen

 The English jointure income was to be spent on Anne's clothes and her household wages and rewards.
 King James would pay the other costs of her household, stable, and food.
 The Venetian diplomat Scaramelli heard she had received a gift of valuable jewels from James, Nonsuch Palace, and a yearly income of 40,000 crowns.
 If she became a widow she would be independent of her son, Prince Henry.
+Anne would be able to grant leases of her English manors.
 An advisory committee was appointed to manage the property and income in England.
-Anne would continue to draw an income from her Scottish jointure properties.
+She would continue to draw an income from her Scottish jointure properties.
 A similar commission for her Scottish properties had been appointed in April 1603 under the leadership of Alexander Seton, Lord Fyvie.
 Henry Wardlaw of Pitreavie was chamberlain of the Scottish lands, comprising the Lordship of Dunfermline, the Earldom of Ross, and Lordships of Ardmannoch and Etrrick Forest, and compiled accounts of the queen's revenue.

 On 13 February 1610, John Chamberlain wrote that Anne "hath been somewhat melancholy of late about her jointure, that was not fully to her liking" and King James had promised additional funds.
 In the autumn of 1617, King James changed the settlement, giving Anne an additional £20,000, to make £50,0000 yearly, from which she would pay for her household diet and stable if he died before her.